About Us

 How many students are selected for the program?

 Currently, the program accepts up to 12 students for each academic session.
-There are three academic sessions per calendar year.
+There are two academic sessions per calendar year.
 Please see program schedule for specific dates.

 American Society for Clinical Pathology